edwintamkc/Java-from-zero-to-springboot/13. JUC/notes.md

 Task 10 : It would be handled according to the handler.
 In this example, abort policy is used, so when this task comes in, the program would throw **RejectedExecutionException**.

 > To sum up, the maximum threads in the thread pool would be maximumPoolSize + size of workQueue, in the above example would be 6 + 3 = 9
+>
+> Logic in execute()
+> 1. If there is a idle thread, assign task to it
+> 2. If there is no idle thread, and worker thread < corePoolSize, create a new thread and assign task to it
+> 3. If there is no idle thread, and the worker thread == corePoolSize, put the task to blocking queue
+> 4. If there is no idle thread, and the worker thread < maximumPoolSize, and the blocking queue is full, create a new thread and assign task to it
+> 5. If worker thread == maximumPoolSize and blocking queue is full, send the task to handler

 ## 9.4 Four abort policies